 The first frost will kill off many of the annual species of spiders.
 The species that overwinter as adults will find shelter in cracks, under bark, in leaf litter, etc. and begin to slow down.
 They go through a process of cold-hardening, in which they develop anti-freeze compounds that help lower the temperature at which they will freeze.
 They may also intentionally become dehydrated so that freezing will not harm them.
 Winter tends to be a bit of a respite from most insects and bugs, but you will want to continue with regular pest control treatments to ensure that you catch those early hatching spiders next spring.

 Spider behavior and activity changes with the seasons.
 That is why it is so important to have regular pest control treatments.
 The experts at Six Brothers Pest Control know the spider life cycle and know when to treat your home to prevent problems.
 With Six Brothers Pest Control, you can feel confident because we offer a 100% satisfaction guarantee.
-We also offer pest control in Salt Lake City, as well as Dallas and Las Vegas.
+We have offices in Orem, Salt Lake City, Saint George, Las Vegas, and Boise.
 Contact us today for more information.